top of page

 Being able to sift through this information and determine what is true is a vital skill.

-Marcus Tullius Cicero, De Finibus Bonorum et Malorum, On the Ends of Good and Evil
+Marcus Tullius Cicero, De Finibus Bonorum et Malorum, On the Ends of Good and Evil, Bk.
+1, Sect.
+3, No. 1

 The Importance of Perception as a Segue into Critical Thinking